-My suggestion would be to look at more reputable U.S. laser companies that offer a better quality machine, software, support tech’s that show a history and a warehouse to visit as there are quiet a few to choose from as reviewed throughout this blog.
+My suggestion would be to look at more reputable U.S. laser cutting companies that manufacture their machine in house such as Epilog, Trotec, Universal, Trumpf that offer a better quality machine, software, support tech’s that show a history and a warehouse to visit as there are quiet a few to choose from as reviewed throughout this blog.

 Below are a couple links I found helpful with this Epilog laser review.
 I’ve found them and Universal a little over kill on price due to the extra features and CNC milled parts all done in the USA.
 Feel free to leave your comments.